-Placement rates of graduates into appropriate career positions and starting salaries.
+Ш Procediment rates of graduates into appropriate career positions and starting salaries.
 Assessed through exit interviews and post-graduate tracking.
 Student/alumni satisfaction with learning, collected through social media surveys, exit interviews, and post-graduate focus groups.
 Geosciences also has an external advisory board that provides feedback annually on our curriculum and the quality of the students graduating from our programs.
 Student participation rates in faculty research, publications and conference presentations.

-Honors, awards, and scholarships earned by students and alumni.
+Honors, awards, and scholarships earned by students and alumni. rionors, awaras, ana scholarships carrica by stauchts and alumin.